 The wings aren't really that necessary, so you can play with them a little bit.
-I used a square of 5 by 3 cm,but they could've been larger.
+I used a rectangle of 5 by 3 cm,but they could've been larger.
 You can either use four or three wings.
 Four are easier because that way, you can use your instinct of straight corners, but the three wings are also possible.

 Step 8: Finishing Touches

 You can draw on your rocket to make it personal.